There has been a saying going around for years now that has got the whole culinary (and the rest of the) world putting themselves in danger.

 Your body will come down with some or in first cases all of these symptoms.
 Diarrhea, nausea, vomiting, fever, headache, abdominal cramps and muscle pain.

-Here is what to do if you eat undercooked chicken:
+Here is what to do if you eat under cooked chicken:

 In most cases the 'food poisoning' will take care of itself.
 Usually you will be in quite a lot of discomfort for anywhere from 8 - 72 hours.
-This will include the above symptoms of stomach cramps, diarrhoea, vomiting and general nausea.
+This will include the above symptoms of stomach cramps, diarrhea, vomiting and general nausea.

-The best thing to do is to keep your fluid intake up to replace all the fluid that you will loose due to vomiting, diarrhoea and sweating.
+The best thing to do is to keep your fluid intake up to replace all the fluid that you will loose due to vomiting, diarrhea and sweating.
 It is also very important to get as much rest as possible.
 Your body will be working overtime to get rid of the pathogens so don't make your body unnecessarily work itself more than it needs to.

 If symptoms persist for longer than 72 hours it is very important that you seek medical attention.
 Antibiotics can be prescribed in the sort case to lessen symptoms.
 Antidiarrheal can also be prescribed to help.